kohkimakimoto/altax/README.md

 like the [Capistrano](https://github.com/capistrano/capistrano) and [Cinamon](https://github.com/kentaro/cinnamon).
 It also has a plugin mechanism for managing and installing tasks easily.

 This is a simple git deploy task definition.
-You can use PHP.
+You can write task in PHP.

 ```php
 Server::node("web1.exsample.com", "web");